k-iijima/pptx2video/README.md

 # pptx2video

-pptx2video extracts the note description portion of a PowerPoint slide, synthesizes the voice and generates a video file.
-Only Japanese note descriptions are supported so far.
+pptx2video extracts the note description portion of a PowerPoint slide, synthesizes the voice and generates a video file. only Japanese note descriptions are supported so far.

 # Usage